 Kranji Countryside

-This remote northwestern corner of Singapore has some of its last remaining farms and Sungei Buloh Nature Reserve
+This remote northwestern corner of Singapore has some of the last remaining farms that you can visit, as well as one of our best nature parks for animal and bird watching: Sungei Buloh Nature Reserve.

 Bukit Batok Quarries

-Former granite quarries in Singapore’s western neighbourhood of Bukit Batok have been transformed into scenic parks worth checking out
+Former granite quarries in Singapore’s western residential neighbourhood of Bukit Batok have been transformed into scenic parks that make for a nice stroll.
+Nearby Bukit Timah also has several quarries and parks worth hiking.

 Pulau Hantu